YangLe-L/Lim-Portfolio/FinalProjectPart2.md

 The wireframe is created by using index cards.
 Each card will represent one idea.
 It will contain a title and corresponding visualizations and text.
 The visualizations and text are just a preview of the final version in shorthand, so there will be more visualizations and longer text in the final product.
 Some text like card 6 is used to organize thoughts; hence they may not appear in shorthand.

-Some of the visualizations used the dataset from the report mentioned in [part 1 (V2) of this final project](/FinalProjectPart1_V2.md).
+Some of the visualizations used the dataset mentioned in [part 1 (V2) of this final project](/FinalProjectPart1_V2.md).

 ## B. User Research
 I am targetting these types of audiences and its corresponding call-to-action